 If you’re confident enough to do it yourself, and you know the jargon, here’s a basic step by step guide.

 Now you know how websites can be readily migrated to new hosts, why and how.
 Would you like to learn more about B2B website development?
-We’re experienced in every aspect of it, and we’d love to become your go-to web development partner.
+We’re experienced in every aspect of it, and we’d love to become your go-to web design partner in Oxford.